rzeldent/esp32-smartdisplay/README.md

   ```

 - Because of the SPI interface, the bytes are sent in big endian format so this must be corrected.
-  The RGB panel interface takes care of this by swapping the GPIO lines.
+  The RGB panel interface takes care of this by swapping the GPIO lines but for the SPI controllers this is not optimal.
 More information about this [below](#more-on-lv_color_16_swap).

   ```h
   /*Swap the 2 bytes of RGB565 color.
 Useful if the display has an 8-bit interface (e.g. SPI)*/